gijit/gi/README.md

 2018 Jan 29 update
 -------
-Release v0.7.8 has `copy` of slice to slice working. `copy` allows source and destination slices to overlap, adjusting the copy direction automatically.
+Release v0.7.9 has slice `copy` and `append` working.
+`copy` allows source and destination slices to overlap, adjusting the copy direction automatically.

 In release v0.7.7, make applied to slices works.
 For example,